thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 }
 ```

-A single `DispatchingWorker` replaces all three `CoroutineWorker` subclasses.
-It looks up the registered worker by name and delegates execution.
+A single `DispatchingWorker` replaced all three `CoroutineWorker` subclasses.
+It looked up the registered worker by name and delegated execution.
 The worker factory went from a manual switch statement to a single line.

 The before/after on a task implementation tells the story.
 Here's the iOS token refresh task:

-**Before:**
+##### Before

 ```kotlin
 class IosTraktAuthTasks(